felipead/cassandra-logger/README.md

 ### Installing Cassandra

 The Trigger API was released as part of Cassandra 2.0.
 However, it was changed after Cassandra 2.1.
-This trigger will not work with previous Cassandra versions.
+This trigger *will not work* with versions of Cassandra previous to 2.1.

 Please follow the instructions from the Cassandra project [website](http://wiki.apache.org/cassandra/GettingStarted).